Insuring Your Diamond Ring: The 7 Questions You’ve Been Asking

 1) Do I HAVE to insure my diamond engagement ring?

 No. Jewelry is not like a car or a home; there is no legal requirement to insure it.
 This is understandable – your car can harm people or property and a person can be injured in your home.
 A diamond ring?
 Well, even if you’re wearing the Hope Diamond, you’re jewelry is not likely to put anyone or anything in danger.
-The only risk of owning jewelry is of it being lost, stolen or damaged and in any of those cases, jewelry doesn’t HAVE to be replaced.
+The only risk of owning jewelry, is of it being lost, stolen or damaged and in any of those cases, jewelry doesn’t HAVE to be replaced.

 2) SHOULD I insure my bridal ring set?

-There are a couple points to consider when determining if you should insure your engagement ring or not.
+There are a couple points to consider when determining if you should insure your engagement ring and wedding band or not.
 How much is your ring worth?
 Is it rare, custom made or antique?
 Could you afford to replace it and would you want to?
 How does the value of the ring compare to your deductible?
 My first engagement ring was a standard setting: several small diamonds on a band, worth about $2,500.
 The ring could be easily replicated, it didn’t have much sentimental value and it was relatively inexpensive so I didn’t insure it.
 When my husband upgraded my ring, our son hand selected a diamond.
 The ring cost ten times more and sentimentally it was priceless.
 Consequently, I felt my second ring needed diamond ring insurance.
 A trusted insurance agent can help navigate these questions if you are not sure whether insuring a specific piece is the right choice.

 3) Is my wedding ring covered under my homeowners policy?

-Generally speaking, homeowners insurance does have a limited amount of coverage for the contents of your home which includes your engagement ring.
+Generally speaking, homeowners insurance does have a limited amount of coverage for the contents of your home (which includes your engagement ring).
 The caveat is that there is a max payout per item and the contents coverage has to pay for all your personal property.
 Let’s say your homeowners insurance includes $50,000 of personal property coverage with a max payout of $2,500 per item.
 Consider a major catastrophe in which your entire home is destroyed.
 That $50,000 would be used to replace your furniture, electronics, clothes, appliances – not leaving much for your ring.
 Even if you decide to become a minimalist and only replace your ring, the most you would get after paying the deductible is $2,500 because that’s the maximum payout for any one item.
-A good insurance agent will help you decipher which pieces should or shouldn’t be insured and if diamond ring insurance makes sense.
+A good insurance agent will help you decipher which pieces should or shouldn’t be insured and if coverage of your diamond ring insurance makes sense.

 4) How much will it cost to insure my diamond ring?